drewdeponte/git-ps-book/src/guides/combine-multiple-patches.md

 To combine a patch with the patch above it we simply mark it for `squash` or `fixup` instead of it's default `pick`.
 If you forget the marking you can always reference the comment Git includes in the interactive rebase buffer.
-So in this case we mark theh "Add function B" patch with `squash` as follows.
+So in this case we mark the "Add function B" patch with `squash` as follows.

 *Note:* The stack is inverted when presented in an interactive rebase.
 So the bottom most commit on the stack is actually the top most commit.
 This can be